Danny Hodge

-Daniel Allen Hodge (May 13, 1932 – December 24, 2020) was an American amateur and professional wrestler, who also had a brief professional boxing career.
+Dan Allen Hodge (May 13, 1932 – December 24, 2020) was an American amateur and professional wrestler, who also had a brief professional boxing career.
 He is in both the U.S. amateur wrestling Hall of Fame, for his three NCAA titles and Olympic silver medal, and the pro wrestling Hall of Fame, as a seven-time NWA World Junior Heavyweight Champion.
 The Dan Hodge Trophy is the college wrestling equivalent of the Heisman Trophy.

 Hodge was born and raised in Perry, Oklahoma, where he continued to live.
 He was famous for the ability to crush apples with one hand, a feat which he demonstrated live on ESPN during the 2006 NCAA Wrestling Championships.
 He said his strength was due to having double tendons in his hands.

 Early life

-Daniel Allen Hodge was born on May 13, 1932.
-Born and raised in Perry, Oklahoma, he was the son of an alcoholic father and a mother who dealt with severe depression.
-Hodge picked cotton and plucked chickens in his early years.
-His home burned down when he was 9, and his mother suffered severe burns over 70 percent of her body, necessitating blood transfusions.
-He was raised by his grandfather in later years.
+Dan Allen Hodge was born and raised in Perry, Oklahoma, the son of an alcoholic father and a mother who dealt with severe depression.
+His home burned down when he was 9, and his mother suffered severe burns over 70 percent of her body, necessitating 52 blood transfusions.
+Hodge was raised by his grandfather, who drank a lot and beat Hodge frequently.
+He also worked at a Conoco gas station.

 Amateur wrestling career

+Hodge started wrestling by the age of 13.
 At Perry High School in Oklahoma, Hodge won the 165-pound title at the state tournament in 1951.
 As a collegiate wrestler for the University of Oklahoma, Hodge was undefeated at 46–0, with 36 pins and reportedly was never taken off his feet during his collegiate career.
 He was a three-time Big Seven conference champ at 177 pounds (1955–1957), and won the 177-pound title at the NCAA championships those same three years, pinning all three of his finals opponents.
-(Hodge is only one of two three-time NCAA Division I champs to have done that, the other being Oklahoma A&M's Earl McCready in 1928–1930.)
 In addition to his collegiate wrestling career, Hodge also won three Amateur Athletic Union (AAU) national championships in freestyle wrestling, as well as winning one in Greco-Roman wrestling in 1956 at 174 pounds.
-He was the first amateur wrestler to be featured on the cover of Sports Illustrated.
+He was the first and to date only amateur wrestler to be featured on the cover of Sports Illustrated.